11 Ways To Screen Garden From Overlooking Neighbours

 Plant trees and shrubs close to the barriers around your garden, taking time to ensure the tallest species will grow in the biggest gaps of your privacy.
 To ensure you are creating a lasting natural screen with trees, opt for evergreen varieties like conifers, laurels, or privets as these can provide year-round coverage with their lush, green foliage.

-Install Bamboo
+2) Install Bamboo

+If you need to create a privacy barrier quickly, then bamboo is your best option.
+Bamboo is renowned for its rapid growth and density, making it the perfect solution for a natural screen in your garden.
 This can be a perfect solution to screen from overlooking neighbours in specific areas of the garden, such as around the patio or dining area, and the quick growth means you don’t have to delay your summer plans.

 Ensure you choose clumping bamboo varieties, rather than running types, for your natural screen, as these offer the maximum density and therefore the most privacy.
+Used alone or against fencing, this privacy solution offers visual screening and creates a sense of seclusion in key areas of the garden.

-Create a Hedge
+3) Create a Hedge

 Hedges are a classic choice for natural screening and can offer a lot of privacy with their dense, green foliage.
 As these are a classic and common option for all kinds of landscapes, you can rest assured that a hedge will fit perfectly into your garden and provide another enchanting element of natural beauty for you to enjoy.